Articles

 The TLS piece is the part that trips people up.
 A normal HTTP proxy can see a CONNECT api.anthropic.com:443 tunnel, but it cannot see the HTTPS payload inside that tunnel.
 A MITM proxy terminates that TLS connection locally, creates a new TLS connection upstream, and presents the client with a leaf certificate for api.anthropic.com signed by a local CA. If the client does not trust that CA, the request fails with a certificate error.

-This is why certificate management is not a footnote.
+Certificate management is not a side detail.
 The local CA private key is powerful.
 If someone else gets it, they can impersonate sites trusted by machines that installed that CA. Generate a dedicated CA for the proxy, protect the private key, install it only on managed machines, and rotate it when the trust boundary changes.

 Start With Explicit Wrapping